 “Basquiat was an artist of his time and, after his early death, an artist for all time.
 Writing the Future illuminates a less-explored aspect of his work and his mutually influential relationships with his peers,” said Matthew Teitelbaum, Ann and Graham Gund Director.
 “Basquiat and his friends knocked on the closed doors of the art world, the knock turned into a push and that push turned into a forceful toppling of long-established structures.
 We are proud to honor these artists and to celebrate hip-hop culture in all its forms, as a revolutionary movement that reaches and empowers young people in Boston and around the world.”

-Originally scheduled to open in April 2020 and delayed by the MFA’s temporary closure in response to the COVID-19 pandemic, Writing the Future will be on view at the MFA from October 18, 2020 to May 16, 2021 in the Museum’s Ann and Graham Gund Gallery.
+Originally scheduled to open in April 2020 and delayed by the MFA’s temporary closure in response to the COVID-19 pandemic, Writing the Future will be on view at the MFA from October 18, 2020 through July 25, 2021 in the Museum’s Ann and Graham Gund Gallery.
 Member Preview Days will take place from October 14–17.
 The exhibition has been redesigned to allow for more open spaces in the galleries, for the safety and comfort of visitors.
 Due to limited capacity, timed-entry exhibition tickets, which include general Museum admission, are required in advance for all visitors—members and nonmembers alike.
 Ticket reservations and an overview of the MFA’s new safety protocols are available on mfa.org/visit.

 Sponsored by Bank of America.
 Additional support is provided by the Robert and Jane Burke Fund for Exhibitions, the Darwin Cordoba Fund, the Amy and Jonathan Poorvu Fund for the Exhibition of Contemporary Art and Sculpture, and the Museum Council Special Exhibition Fund.